 - Learn ways to manage your emotions and feelings.
 Think about ways that you can modify your behavior.

 - Focus on effective communication skills, such as active listening.
 It helps you recognize emotions and empathize with other people.

 - When you receive criticism, focus on ways to improve instead of negative feelings about the feedback or the person giving the feedback.

 - Practice positive thinking and ways to maintain a positive outlook

-Developing a high emotional IQ may help you with your law practice.
+Developing a high emotional IQ may help you with your law practice and your legal team.
 It can also improve your health and overall wellbeing.